Standard Terms and Conditions

 3. any special indirect or consequential loss or damages of any kind however arising.

-16. You will be responsible for any information, trademarks, data or materials supplied to Pagefield, or any materials approved by you, or any claims arising as a result of your products or services.
-You agree to indemnify Pagefield from and against any losses, claims, damages, expenses or liabilities which it may incur as a result of your breach of this paragraph.
+22. You will be responsible for any information, trademarks, data and other materials supplied to Pagefield, as well as any materials approved by you, including any claims arising: (a) as a result of Pagefield’s use of any information, trademarks, data and other materials supplied by you; (b) as a result of your use of any materials provided by Pagefield and approved by you; and (c) in relation to your products or services.
+You agree to indemnify Pagefield from and against any losses, claims, damages, expenses and other liabilities which it may incur as a result of such materials and claims.

-21. By signing this agreement you agree to being referenced by Pagefield in PR and publicity for the consultancy including, but not limited to, the inclusion of case studies on the Pagefield website and inclusion in press releases announcing Pagefield’s appointment to undertake the Scope of Work outlined herein.
+5. By signing this RCF you agree to being referenced by Pagefield in our credentials and in publicity for the consultancy including, but not limited to, the inclusion of case studies on the Pagefield website.

 ANNEX 1